Department of Justice is now the Department of Communities and Justice. Find out more >

 You might need a subpoena to get someone to bring documents that you need to court or to get a witness to come to court to give evidence.

-You cannot file and serve a subpoena unless the court has given you leave (permission) to do this.
+You can't file and serve a subpoena unless the court has given you leave (permission) to do this.

 If you want a subpoena, you should ask for permission at the pre-trial review.
 For more information, see Preparing for the pre-trial review.